 - www.bestplaces.net.
 You'll find more than dry statistical data here -- everything from the best cities for dating to the worst ones for contracting respiratory infections are reported on.

 - www.homefair.com.
-This site offers calculators to estimate your moving costs, school reports, city reports, crime statistics, and much more.
+This site offers calculators to estimate how far your salary will go in different cities and your moving costs, as well as school reports, city reports, crime statistics, and more.

 If you already live near your new prospective community, or will be visiting it before your home purchase, your next step is to walk and drive around the various neighborhoods.
 Ask people washing their cars or watering their lawns what they like and dislike about the area, and where the "best" nearby places to live are.
 While you're at it, ask about favorite local coffee shops or restaurants, and visit them yourself.
 This gives you another opportunity to meet and chat with locals.